Jai alai: United States

-In 1988–1991, the International Jai-Alai Players Association held the longest strike in American professional sport.
-The owners substituted with Americans raised locally, while the strikers picketed the courts for years.
-The players, 90% of them Basque, felt insecure submitted to the will of their employers.
+From 1988–1991, the International Jai-Alai Players Association held the longest strike in American professional sport.
+After the 1988 season, the players, 90% of them Basque, returned home and threatened not to come back unless the owners improved their work conditions.
 Spain was no longer a poor conservative country and the new generation of players were influenced by leftist Basque nationalism.
-The strike ended with an agreement.
+The owners, however, offered the same terms and substituted with inexperienced locals, while the world-class stars picketed the courts for years.
+The public did not notice the change.
+The strike ended with an agreement, and later strikes were placated with salary rises.
 Meanwhile, Native American casinos and state lotteries had appeared as an alternative to jai-alai betting.